Skip to main content

 Practicum: We provide wraparound support to MPH and DrPH students for the required applied practice experience.
 Dedicated staff members and Field Consultants help students find and select a practicum opportunity that best matches their professional interests, skill needs, and objectives.

-Career Services: We offer a full range of resources designed to support students and alumni at all points along the employment path, from their first days at Berkeley Public Health and throughout their careers.
+Career Services: We offer a full range of resources designed to support students and alumni at all points along the employment path, from their first days at UC Berkeley Public Health and throughout their careers.
 We offer career counseling, workshops, programs, and other events.

 Leadership Development: In order to develop diverse leaders in public health, we offer programs that provide action-based learning and promote diversity in the public health workforce, including leadership development courses, Leadership Boot Camps, support for registered student organizations, a Leadership Toolkit, the Blue Shield of California Health Equity Fellowship Program, and the Advocacy Initiative.